Have you ever tried this exotic, deliciously tangy fruit native to Africa? It grows in warmer, drier areas of Mexico, Asia, and India.

-The Pakistan Journal of Biological Sciences published an animal study in 2014 showing the effects of tamarind bark extract on blood glucose levels.
+The Pakistan Journal of Biological Sciences published Web MD in 2014 showing the effects of tamarind bark extract on blood glucose levels.
 Researchers gave the tamarind bark extract to rats with high blood glucose, which experienced a reduction in their glucose levels.

 The second experiment involved rats who took the extract, followed by a large amount of sugar.
 The results showed that the tamarind extract weakened the increase in their blood glucose.
 These rat experiments are promising, but the extract is still not tested in humans.

 Accumulation of free radicals can cause a chemical imbalance in the body of oxidative stress.
 Oxidative stress can damage the pancreatic cells responsible for producing insulin.
 Also, it can contribute to the progression and development of diabetes.
 Consider giving kratom capsules a try to alleviate your stress and promote relaxation.